hencho108/zettl/README.md

 Enter the number of the note you want to open or hit Enter to do nothing:
 ```

-If the user inputs 1, the note located at /home/user/notes/personal/note1.txt would be opened in the text editor specified by the $EDITOR environment variable.
+If the user inputs 1, the note located at /home/user/notes/personal/note1.txt would be opened in the text editor specified by the $Z_EDITOR environment variable.

 #### Environment variables
 The function makes use of the following environment variable:

 - NOTES_DIR: The environment variable $NOTES_DIR specifies the directory in which all the notebooks and notes are stored.
-- EDITOR: The environment variable $EDITOR specifies the text editor to be used to open the selected note.
+- Z_EDITOR: The environment variable $Z_EDITOR specifies the text editor to be used to open the selected note.

 #### Output
 The function outputs a list of all the notes that contain the search query, preceded by their index number in square brackets.
 The user is then prompted to input the index number of the note they want to open or hit Enter to do nothing.
-If a valid index number is entered, the selected note is opened in the text editor specified by the $EDITOR environment variable.
+If a valid index number is entered, the selected note is opened in the text editor specified by the $Z_EDITOR environment variable.
 If an invalid index number is entered or if no number is entered, an appropriate error message is displayed.
 If no notes are found that match the search query, a message saying "No results found for your search" is displayed.
 If the current notebook does not exist, a message saying "Notebook <notebook_name> does not exist." is displayed.

 ### Show Notebook Tree